PBA Qualifier Rules

 both players must return to the mat at the same time.
 In pairs, the leads will not visit the head, nor the skips leave the head

-during the delivery of the first four lead bowls.
+during the delivery of the first six lead bowls.
 The change over between both the leads & the skips shall be at the same time and without delay.
-Exceptionally, the skips may request the marker
+Exceptionally, the skips may request the marker to

-to visit the head after they have both delivered their third bowls.
-They must then both return to the mat at the same time & each deliver their fourth bowl.
+visit the head after they have both delivered their fifth bowls.
+They must then both return to the mat at the same time & each deliver their sixth bowl.
 No other visits to the head will be

 permitted.
 In Pairs matches, the order of play (lead/skip) may be changed by either pair after the end of each set.
 The decision to